bburns/Arda/README.md

 ## Todo

 - Add river sizes in meters and render widths accordingly
-- Update/organize placenames - current shapefile includes mountains/regions but as points
+- Update/organize placenames - current shapefile includes mountains/regions but as points - split different types out into separate shapefiles? incl name and fontsizeKm
 - Make map views for the Hobbit (overview, The Shire, Eriador, Misty Mountains, Mirkwood)
 - Make map views for The Lord of the Rings corresponding to travels
 - Merge with existing shapefile project